 Leflunomide (Arava) is a drug approved to treat adult moderate to severe rheumatoid arthritis along with other rheumatic diseases.
-It belongs to a class of medications called disease-modifying antirheumatic drugs (DMARDs).
-This class of medicines can decrease joint damage and disability caused by rheumatoid arthritis.
-Leflunomide is often used to treat rheumatoid arthritis alone or in combination with other DMARDs excluding a methotrexate.
+It belongs to a class of medications called disease-modifying antirheumatic drugs (DMARDs), which aim to decrease inflammation and permanent damage.

 Leflunomide blocks the formation of DNA, which is important for replicating cells, such as those in the immune system.
 It suppresses the immune system to reduce inflammation that causes pain and swelling in rheumatoid arthritis.

 The most common side effect of leflunomide is diarrhea, which occurs in approximately 20% of patients.
 This symptom frequently improves with time or by taking a medication to prevent diarrhea.
 If diarrhea persists, the dose of leflunomide may need to be reduced.

 Less common side effects include nausea, stomach pain, indigestion, rash, and hair loss.
 In fewer than 10% of patients, leflunomide can cause abnormal liver function tests or decreased blood cell or platelet counts.
 Rarely, this drug may cause lung problems, such as cough, shortness of breath or lung injury.

 Leflunomide can cause serious birth defects.
-If you are pregnant or are considering having a child, you should discuss this issue with your doctor before beginning the medication.
+If you are pregnant or are considering having a child, you should discuss this issue with your rheumatology provider before beginning the medication.
 For this reason, it usually is not prescribed to young women.
 Breastfeeding while taking leflunomide is not recommended.
 Use of an effective form of birth control is critical throughout the course of this treatment and for up to two years after it is stopped.
 This is important, because leflunomide lasts in the body a long time, even after stopping the medication, and could still cause birth defects during this time.
-Men taking leflunomide who wish to have a child also should talk with their physicians about how to discontinue the medication.
+Men taking leflunomide who wish to have a child also should talk with their rheumatology provider about how to discontinue the medication.
 Cholestyramine is a medication you can take to help remove leflunomide from your system.